google-research/scenic/scenic/projects/verbs_in_action/README.md

 ## Citation

-If you use the `verbs in action` project, please cite the following BibTeX entry.
+If you use the `verbs in action` project, please cite the following BibTeX entry:

 ```
 @article{momeni2023verbs,